siavvasm/LiferayCustomAuthenticators/README.md

 <h3> C. Usage </h3>

 The users should first create an account in your Liferay Portal instance in order to be authenticated via Github.
-This is necessary because only the password user validation is performed via Github.
+This is necessary because only the password validation is performed via Github.
 No user information, apart from username and password, is exchanged between Github and Liferay.
 (It is not an SSO application after all :P).
 As a result, the users should define their name and their email address in order to be identified internally.

 The steps are simple: